 Best Renters Insurance for Customer Satisfaction: Chubb

-Chubb is the best renters insurance provider if you prioritize customer service, with a MoneyGeek score of 87 out of 100.
-It distinguishes itself through a premium service experience, while remaining reasonably priced at $14 monthly ($165 annually).
+Chubb is the best provider for customer service, with a MoneyGeek score of 87 out of 100.
+It is reasonably priced at $14 monthly ($165 annually).
 Chubb features high claims handling scores and responsive customer support.

 Chubb stands out for its exceptional customer satisfaction ratings.
 It earned a MoneyGeek score of 87 out of 100, placing it at the top of national rankings.
 This rating is validated by its first-place finish in J.D.
 Power's 2025 home insurance claims satisfaction study with a 773 out of 1,000 score.